BTNeandertha1/BTDiablo/README.md

 - Dim Vision and Hit Blinds Target don't get overwritten by curses
 - Lower Resist Always breaks Poison Immunity (All Monsters Have a maximum psn resist of 105%)
+- Skills that can now be cast in Shapeshift Forms
+   - Taunt
+   - Grim Ward
+   - Shout
+   - Battle Cry
+   - Battle Orders
+   - Battle Command

 AMAZON

 Javelin and Spear: